drocarmo/drocarmo.github.com/README.md

 drocarmo.github.com
 ===================

-*this is an about me page project
+*this is an aboutme/blog project using Jekyll (starterleague student)
-(starterleague student)